Introduction

 While the exact number varies, most educational diagrams of global tectonics display between 20 and 35 individual boundary segments.
 Here’s why:

 - Major plates (the seven or eight largest) generate the bulk of the boundaries.
-As an example, the Pacific Plate alone borders the North American, South American, Asian, Australian, and Antarctic plates, creating several distinct segments.
+Take this: the Pacific Plate alone borders the North American, South American, Asian, Australian, and Antarctic plates, creating several distinct segments.

 - Minor and micro‑plates add extra boundaries.
 The Caribbean Plate, for instance, interacts with the North American, South American, and Pacific plates, each interaction often shown as separate lines.